Embracing Contentment: Learning How Much Is ‘Enough’ In Life

 Think of it this way: You’ve worked hard for the things you have.
 Now it’s time to sit back and enjoy them without quickly pushing them aside so you can be grabbing at the next big thing.

-How Satisfaction In Life Affects Relationships
+How Contentment Affects Relationships

 And I wonder… When you’re satisfied with the things you’re already blessed with, it just seems logical that you’ll find less need to buy more & more to clutter your home and your life.